ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/measure-definitions.md

 | 2020 | United States |                    69 |      Inches |
 | 2021 | England       |                   175 | Centimetres |

 This data set does not contain a measures column.
-Instead, the measure is attached to the observation column, which in this case is titled `Average Height of Men`.
+Instead, the measure is attached to the observations column, which in this case is titled `Average Height of Men`.

-When defining a measure by attaching it to an observation column, the measure can be defined after specifying that the `type` of the column is `observations`.
-The measure is entered as a property of the observation column definition, like shown in the example below:
+When defining a measure by attaching it to an observations column, the measure can be defined after specifying that the `type` of the column is `observations`.
+The measure is entered as a property of the observations column definition, like shown in the example below:

 ```json